 A Public Space – A Permanent In-Town Home

 On Dec.
 29, 2009, after more than a two‐year effort to acquire 41 So.
 Main St., alongside Town Hall, WPAA‐TV purchased a different in‐town property at 28 So.
-Orchard St. The adaptive renovation of the 1924 So Orchard St cow barn became the focus of WPAA’s barn‐raising strategic plan.
-The effort was spearheaded by a handful of blue-collar volunteers who had children interested in technology.
+Orchard St. The adaptive renovation of the 1924 So Orchard St. cow barn became the focus of WPAA’s barn‐raising strategic plan.
+The effort was spearheaded by a handful of blue-collar volunteers whose children were interested in media production technology.
+This strategy makes WPAA-TV one of the most sustainable independent community media resources in CT.
+No local or state tax dollars fund WPAA, it is the people’s place.

 Our 2010 Annual Community Access Provider Report recorded 2,281 in-kind hours valued conservatively at $88,771.38.
 When the final phases of building & property renovations were completed in 2015, volunteer service hours dedicated to barn‐raising exceeded 4,000.
 Property acquisition enabled the creation of a performance and community meeting space.
 By March 2020 WPAA-TV owned the property debt-free.